pearcedom/survivALL/README.md

 survivALL can be install via CRAN using `install.packages("survivALL")` or directly from this repository via `devtools::install_github("pearcedom/survivALL")`

-For general use information please check out the vignettes within this repository.
+For general use information please check out the vignettes within this repository and the how-to screencasts.

 However, the associated publication [Continuous Biomarker Assessment by Exhaustive Survival Analysis](https://www.biorxiv.org/content/early/2018/03/02/208660) and the [corresponding supplementary code](https://github.com/abc-igmm/supplementary-survivALL) may offer a more informative applied use case.